trustedsec/hate_crack/readme.md

   - Hybrid middle/end attack: rockyou.txt + ?n + rockyou.txt + ?n
   - Hybrid middle/end attack: rockyou.txt + ?s + rockyou.txt + ?s

-#### Rules Attack
-* Runs one or more selected rules against the optimized wordlist directory.
-Can customize and add user created rules by editing the hcatRules in the config file.
-Rules need to be in the rules directory of hcatPath.

 -------------------------------------------------------------------
 ### Version History
 Version 1.05